hlis/math-birthday-calculator/README.md

 # MathBirthdayCalculator

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.
+To view the deployed version of this application, [click here](https://hlis.github.io/math-birthday-calculator/)

 ## Development server